 Merchandiser cases and the second breakfast nobody budgets

-Grab-and-go cases compete for the same refrigerator real estate and the same 9:30 attention span.
+Grab-and-go cases compete for the same refrigerator space and the same 9:30 attention span.
 Employees who skip a sit-down breakfast still want a real latte before the next Teams block.
 Equipment that only serves drip leaves money on the table in adoption data—and sends people to the street-level shop with the shorter line on Clark or Kinzie.

 Share building type and peak windows on the Chicago, IL overview when you request a trial so routing does not assume every site is a river-adjacent tower.